 6. Chilling in Anakena Beach

-It’s no wonder why the first king of Easter Island – Hotu Matua – chose Anakena as his initial base, as this is the finest beach on Easter Island, with a beautiful patch of white sand fringed by palm trees.
+It’s no wonder why the first king of Easter Island – Hotu Matua – chose Anakena as his initial base, as this is the finest beach on Easter Island, with a beautiful patch of white (and pink) sand fringed by palm trees.
 Anakena Beach is also home to Ahu Nau Nau, an impressive temple whose moai statues were preserved for centuries by the soft sand that covered them.
 While the water temperature is a bit chilly for this part of the globe, Anakena Beach makes for a great picnic spot or for just killing a few hours under the sun.

 5. Admiring the Views from Rano Kau